-Zoe is an interdisciplinary performer and dance-theatre maker with background on contemporary dance, physical theatre, street theatre, music, voice coaching and improvisation.
+Zoe is an interdisciplinary performer and maker with background on dance-theatre, devised theatre, polyphonic song, voice coaching, somatic practices and improvisation.

 Her work is involves choreography (improvised and set), sound and live music (song and sound design), text and storytelling.
-As a mover, researcher and teacher, Zoe is interested in the entanglement of choreography and text within contemporary practices, with a particular focus on the poetic elements that this connection facilitated.
+As a mover, researcher and teacher, Zoe is interested in the entanglement of choreography and text, with a particular focus on the poetic elements that this connection facilitated.

-Zoe is an associate with DUENDE and Sura Medura, a regular collaborator of SBC Theatre and Vonnegut Collective, and a co-founding member of ICEBERG, a group of international improvisers investigating interdisciplinarity within improvisation.
+Zoe is member of SBC Theatre and Vonnegut Collective, associate with Sura Medura, and co-founder of ICEBERG, a group of international improvisers investigating interdisciplinarity within improvisation.
 As founding and active member of ICEBERG, Zoe has received Creative Scotland funding to organise and run Weekends of Improvisation in Glasgow (WIG), a space for research on relationships between music and dance improvisation.